| The Towers of Zolyniak ©Melissa K. Michael 2003ca 5000 words

 as usual in fine silks and furs, gold crown on his head, while we

-"I send you out for my High Wizard and you bring me back a
+were stained, tattered, and shabby."I send you out for my High Wizard and you bring me back a

 band of beggars".
 King Asarian's lips curled in disapproval.